Central Cinema is a community moviehouse located in the heart of North Knoxville's Happy Holler neighborhood.

 1205 N Central St

 Knoxville, TN 37917

 $15 Double Features

-We open 45 minutes before the day’s first showtime and close our concession stand as the final film lets out.
+We open for business 30 minutes before the day’s first scheduled showtime and close down our concession stand just before the final film lets out.

 LOCATION & PARKING